Shadowing Practice: English Listening Practice | Grocery Shopping at the Supermarket in Australia - Learn English Speaking with YouTube

 Thanks for coming grocery shopping with me today.

-If your eyes feel itchy and you sneeze a lot.
+If your eyes feel itchy and you sneeze a lot,

-What might you have?
+what might you have?

-Hay fever or allergies?
+Hay fever or allergies.

 What do we call an area that's kept cold so food can stay fresh?

-for another walk around Melbourne.
+Thanks for joining me today for another walk around Melbourne.

 Where would you like to go next?